lsocrate/jade-court/edict.md

 - **A Fate Worse than Death**: the power of AFWTD is remarkable, and its defensive use is an attack on Principle #3 by packing province defense and two ring effects on a single card.
 The card is balanced though by its high cost, making it a tricky card to play without the coverage of Forged Edict.
 What tips the scale towards adding an extra cost to it is its use as an oppressive package with Mirumoto’s Fury and optionally In Search of Self.
 A Fate Worse than Death is restricted.

-- **Mark of Shame**: the effect provided by Mark of Shame has powerful since its release.
+- **Mark of Shame**: the effect provided by Mark of Shame has been powerful since its release.
 The efficiency in turning an honor gain into an honor loss is a hit against Principle #4.
 Its utility as setup for removal effects, make easy prey of targets who might have avoided conflicts to stay alive, being a hit against Principle #3.
 Also when combined with A Fate Worse than Death they form a powerful package, and a can be very strong splash package, so they must remain separate.
 Mark of Shame is restricted.

 - **Shinjo Yasamura**: the long lasting covert offered by Yasamura is a powerful ability that becomes aggravated when combined with a variety of ready effects allowing this cheap character to often deny two or more defenders.
 All covert is in a certain degree an offense to Principle #1, but Yasamuras version of it is over the top.
 The same low cost that makes it powerful, makes it vulnerable to Assassination, but that is often too little too late.
 To add an extra cost to this powerful character, Yasamura is restricted.